Why choose this course

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

-The course modules are delivered across two academic semesters with lectures most often on a Wednesday and Thursday, following an intensive 3 week introduction which normally consists of 4 days teaching a week and one day of self-taught study.
+The course modules are delivered across two academic semesters with lectures most often on a Wednesday and Thursday.

 Modules are assessed individually and credits are awarded for the successful completion of each one.
 Assessment takes place through a combination of examination and/or coursework, practical examinations and reports.

 Check individual module information to see full details at a module level.

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.

 As a student at Surrey, you can also sign up to our free courses in the following areas: